K7S3/codefundo/README.md

 * Helps users with/ without internet connectivity (Feasible).

-* Easy UI for government/ users to post/get necessary information.
+* Easy UI for government/ users to post/get the necessary information.

 * Feature to share on social media: One of the best ways to share information.

 ### Practices for development

 * Follow agile framework (since it is a hackathon:)).
-* Divide each of the use-case of both government into features and tasks.
+* Divide each of the use-cases of both government into features and tasks.
-* Assign these tasks to smaller sprints.
+* Assign these tasks to smaller sprints
-* Complete each sprint with unit and integration testing.
+* Complete each sprint with the unit and integration testing.
-* System and acceptance testing at the end.
+* Performed system and acceptance testing.

 ### Usage and Feasibility

 #### With internet connection

-* Users can avail each of the usecase specific to them(government, people) by opening the app on a browser.
+* Users can avail each of the use case specific to them(government, people) by opening the app on a browser.
 * Avail emergency numbers and Email-IDs to contact.
 * Get notified via email-id, social media.

 #### Without internet connection

-* The web app sends message through phone so even people in remote areas get notified.
+* The web app sends a message through phone so even people in remote areas get notified.
 * Avail emergency numbers to contact.
-* [Further development] Notified by government via radio.
+* [Further development] Notified by the government via radio.

 ## Datasets